LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

 If you're brand new to UWP and XAML, I highly recommend checking out this [Getting Started With UWP](https://aka.ms/win-dev/student/osu/uwp/sample/getting-started-uwp) guide.
 It will walk you through more in depth how to get started building UWP applications.

 Additionally, you can check out the [Github repository](https://aka.ms/win-dev/student/osu/uwp/sample) for this project.
-It contains all of the code, split out into different parts and commneted thoroughly.
+It contains all of the code, split out into different parts and commented thoroughly.

 Now, let's hop into the specifics of how this app was built!